madetech/handbook/benefits/income_protection_and_life_insurance.md

 # Life Insurance

-We offer life insurance cover for all company employees which will financially support our loved ones following death.
+We offer life insurance cover for all company employees which will financially support your loved ones following death.
 This policy pays out 4x your annual salary.